Tutorial: Create a WooCommerce Online Food Ordering System for a Restaurant

 If you’re using variations: [product_table columns=”image,title,description,price,add-to-cart” show_quantity=”true” variations=”true” links=”tags” sort_by=”title” description_length=”-1″ filters=”true”]

-If these shortcodes aren’t quite right, here are some links to the options that are most relevant for a restaurant online order form:
+These shortcodes may not suit you perfectly.
+Here are links to the options that are most relevant for a restaurant online order form:

 - Columns – List the exact columns that you want to include in the table.
 A restaurant is likely to need name, description, tags, image, stock, price, add-to-cart and attributes.
 List the columns in the order that you want them to appear in the table – e.g. image first.
 If you’re using attributes, scroll down a bit for specific instructions on how to display product attributes as columns in the table.
 Make sure you include the add-to-cart button – this is essential to letting customers order your foods online.
 The documentation tells you how to rename the column headers if you want to.